imDanSable/SIM/README.md

 Below, you will find the manual of each SIM module and how they manipulate data.

-Regarding the Expandables and their Expanders, I advise downloading the manual patches instead for a less abstract and more tactile experience.
+Regarding the Expandables and their Expanders, I advise downloading the manual patches for a less abstract and more tactile experience.

-The sub-patches inside these two patch files gradually show what the modules are about within a more meaningful context, whereas the manual on this page is more of a formal description.
+The sub-patches inside these two patch files show what the modules are about within a more meaningful context (data-wise, not musically), whereas the manual on this page is more of a formal description that does not fully express how to use the modules because of the fact that combining simple rules can lead to complex behavior which is not captured by the text below.

 - [Part 1](https://github.com/imDanSable/SIM/releases/download/v2.1.0/manual_part1.vcv) Covers [Via](#via), [Bank](#bank), [Arr](#Arr), [In<sup>x</sup>](#inx) and [Out<sup>x</sup>](#outx)
 - [Part 2](https://github.com/imDanSable/SIM/releases/download/v2.1.0/manual_part2.vcv) Covers [Phi](#phi), [Spike](#spike), [Gait<sup>x</sup>](#gaitx) and [Mod<sup>x</sup>](#modx),

-### SIM Expandables and Expanders principles
+## SIM Expandables and Expanders

+This part of the collection is my attempt to build new and existing sequencers in a modular manner at a level of detail that is well above using components like NAND and SR flip-flops, but open enough to build most linear sequencers.
+To achieve this, the components are often wireless, and the Expanders have intimate knowledge about the Expandables.
+The main goal in the design is to expose sequencing concepts per step, per channel and per type (gate or voltage) to break in and add logic on those levels.

+### Expander principles

 - An Expandable can have input Expanders to its left and output Expanders to its right.
+- Using Expanders does not introduce a so called sample delay.
 - An Expander is connected when it is directly next to a compatible Expandable on the correct side given the type of the Expander, or when it is next to a connected Expander that is directly or indirectly connected to a compatible Expandable on the correct side.
 - A consecutive sequence of connected input Expanders, an Expandable and output Expanders is called a chain.
 - Each Expander can be used only once in a chain.
-- Expandables have internal data buffers which come in two types: Voltages and Gates. (floats and booleans).
+- Expandables have internal data buffers which currently come in two types: Voltages and Gates. (floats and booleans).
 - Expanders transform the data buffer in an Expandable.
 The transformation on Voltages may differ from the transformation on Gates.
 - The transformations of input Expanders are cumulative.
 They sequentially transform the buffer.
 - The transformations of output Expanders are not cumulative. (there is only one transforming output expander as of this writing)